hknutzen/Netspoc/technical.markdown

 on path, with every interface holding the next interface towards destination within the destination specific `path` attribute.
 A path attribute is also created within the source object.
-Thus, the path can easily be reconstructed whenever it is to be explored again.
+Thus, the path can easily be reconstructed whenever it is to be traversed again.
 A simple example of path mark is depicted in the figure below.

-{% include image.html src="./images/path_mark-simple.png" title="path_mark" description="The path from src to dst is marked iteratively, starting at both src and dst until the paths meet.
-In every Iteration, first path information is added to the interfaces, then the pointer is moved to the next node in direction to zone 1." %}
+{% include image.html src="./images/path_mark-simple.png" title="Path_mark:" description="The path from src to dst is marked iteratively, starting at both src and dst until the paths meet.
+In every iteration, first path information is added to the interfaces, then the pointer is moved to the next node in direction to zone 1." %}

-Due to special cases like pathrestrictions and loops, the basic Algorithm described above has several extensions, that are supposed to be explained in detail.
+Due to special cases like pathrestrictions and loops, the basic algorithm described above has several extensions, that are supposed to be explained in detail.

 #### Marking paths in cycles